MEET DEBORAH OLIVIA

 With a strong conviction to give back, Deborah Olivia works tirelessly in the community.
 She is a member of Rotary Southeast, where she lives out their motto, “Service Above Self."
 She sits on the boards of The YMCA of Metropolitan Chicago’s Achievers program, Black Perspectives, and the United Way Diversity Committee, to name a few.
 Deborah Olivia was also recognized as one of “12 Women We Admire” by N’DIGO magapaper, as well as one of the WVON 1690AM Radio and Ariel Investments “40 Under 40 Game Changers.”

-Deborah Olivia currently sits on the board of directors for Goodcity Chicago, which serves to identify high-potential, community-based entrepreneurs whose goals are to create and enhance neighborhood and faith-based programs that promote self-sufficiency, hope and a sense of purpose in the lives of individuals in under-resourced communities.
+Deborah Olivia currently sits on the board of directors for Goodcity Chicago, which serves to identify high-potential, community-based entrepreneurs whose goals are to create and enhance the neighborhood and faith-based programs that promote self-sufficiency, hope and a sense of purpose in the lives of individuals in under-resourced communities.
 She and her adopted son, Joshua Daniel, reside in Chicago and are members of Living Word Christian Center in Forest Park, IL.